3uild-3thos/govcontract/contract/readme.md

 # Solana Governance Contract

 A decentralized governance system built on the Solana blockchain.

 ## Overview

 This repository contains a Solana program that enables a decentralized governance system.
 The contract allows validators to create proposals, vote on them, and tally the results.

 ## Features

-* **Proposal creation**: Validators can create new proposals with a title, description, and voting period, with merkle proof verification for stake validation.
+- **Proposal creation**: Validators with minimum 100,000 SOL stake can create new proposals with a title, description (must be a valid GitHub link), and voting period in epochs.
+- **Merkle root addition**: Proposal authors must add a merkle root hash representing the validator stake snapshot before voting can begin.
-* **Proposal support**: Validators can show support for a proposal, which helps to activate voting with enhanced stake verification.
+- **Proposal support**: Validators can show support for a proposal using merkle proof verification.
+When total supporting stake reaches 5% of cluster stake, voting is activated.
-* **Voting**: Validators can cast votes on a proposal, with their vote weight determined by their stake, including vote override functionality for delegators.
+- **Voting**: Validators can cast votes on active proposals, with their vote weight determined by their stake.
+Votes are distributed across For/Against/Abstain in basis points (totaling 10,000).
+- **Vote modification**: Validators can modify their existing votes before proposal finalization.
-* **Vote override**: Delegators can override their validator's vote using stake account verification and merkle proofs.
+- **Vote override**: Delegators can override their validator's vote using stake account verification and merkle proofs, effectively splitting the validator's voting power.
-* **Merkle proof verification**: Comprehensive integration with external snapshot programs for stake verification.
+- **Merkle proof verification**: Comprehensive integration with external snapshot programs for stake verification during support, voting, and vote override operations.
-* **PDA utilities**: Robust program-derived address derivation for all contract accounts.
+- **PDA utilities**: Robust program-derived address derivation for all contract accounts.
-* **Enhanced validation**: Improved error handling and input validation throughout the contract.
+- **Enhanced validation**: Improved error handling and input validation throughout the contract, including stake requirements, voting period limits (max 10 epochs), and GitHub link validation.

 ## Contract Structure

 The contract is organized into several modules:

-* `error.rs`: Defines custom error codes used throughout the contract with enhanced validation messages.
+- `error.rs`: Defines custom error codes used throughout the contract with enhanced validation messages.
-* `lib.rs`: Contains the main program logic, including functions for creating proposals, casting votes, and finalizing results.
+- `lib.rs`: Contains the main program logic, including functions for creating proposals, casting votes, and finalizing results.
-* `merkle_helpers.rs`: Provides utilities for merkle proof verification and cross-program invocation.
+- `merkle_helpers.rs`: Provides utilities for merkle proof verification and cross-program invocation.
-* `utils.rs`: Provides utility functions, such as calculating stake weights in basis points and PDA derivation.
+- `utils.rs`: Provides utility functions, such as calculating stake weights in basis points and PDA derivation.
-* `state`: Defines the data structures used to store proposal, vote, and vote override information.
+- `state`: Defines the data structures used to store proposal, vote, and vote override information.
-* `instructions`: Contains the implementation of each instruction, including create proposal, cast vote, cast vote override, modify vote, support proposal, finalize proposal, and add merkle root.
+- `instructions`: Contains the implementation of each instruction, including create proposal, cast vote, cast vote override, modify vote, support proposal, finalize proposal, and add merkle root.

 ## CLI Interface

 This repository also includes a command-line interface (CLI) program, `svmgov`, which provides a convenient way to interact with the contract.
-The `svmgov` CLI allows validators and delegators to create proposals, cast votes, override votes, and perform other actions on the contract with a simple CLI interface.
+The `svmgov` CLI allows validators and delegators to create proposals, add merkle roots, cast votes, override votes, modify votes, and perform other actions on the contract with a simple CLI interface.
 The validator/delegator identity keypair is necessary for most commands, and supports API integration for real-time stake verification.

 ## Usage